 Also, clearing your internet cache might quicken the device, so go Settings > Safari and tap Clear History and Website Data, then Clear History and Data to clear it, although it would log you out of websites you have signed into.

-Random Crashing: Another common issue many faced is random crashing where an app spontaneously closes or your iPad suddenly restarts, which especially effects older iPads.
-Few easy troubleshoots may solve this.
+Another common issue many faced is random crashing where an app spontaneously closes or your iPad suddenly restarts, which especially affects older iPads.
+Few easy troubleshoot may solve this.
 It is likely to be related to a specific app, so take note of what you are doing when it crashes and you should notice a pattern.

 Firstly, do a restart as explained in the first point.
 This should reset your device and shut down all unnecessary apps, although it may not fix the problem altogether.

 There is also the possibility that your iPad is not updated.
 Connect to the Wi-Fi and go to Settings > General > Software Update to ensure it has the latest software.